sara-akbarzadeh/Sudoku-Solver/README.md

 # Sudoku Solver

-This is a Python-based Sudoku Solver and Puzzle Generator program.
-#
-This program allows you to generate new Sudoku puzzles with different difficulty levels or enter your own puzzles for solving.
-The solver uses a backtracking algorithm to find a valid solution to the puzzle.
+Sudoku Solver is a Python program that allows you to generate Sudoku puzzles, solve them, and play interactively.
+It uses backtracking algorithm to solve the puzzles and offers options to generate new puzzles or input your own.

+## Features

+- **Generate Sudoku:** Automatically generates Sudoku puzzles of varying difficulties (Easy, Medium, Hard).
+- **Solve Sudoku:** Solves the generated or user-input Sudoku puzzles using a backtracking algorithm.
+- **Interactive Play:** Allows users to enter their own Sudoku puzzles and solve them interactively.
+- **Difficulty Levels:** Offers three difficulty levels for generated puzzles: Easy, Medium, and Hard.